 “Plan for the future because that's where you are going to spend the rest of your life.”
 (Mark Twain, American writer)

+Young people today have more choice about what to do in the future than ever before and it is more critical than ever that we are working with students to develop the skills, attitudes and knowledge needed to be successful in the world of work in the 21st Century.
 Our aim is to provide parents, carers and our students with independent, impartial advice to allow the young people in our care to make well informed, realistic decisions about their future and plan accordingly.

-Careers Information and Guidance Policy 2018-20
+Careers Information and Guidance Policy

 You may find the following external websites useful:

 BBC Bitesize - Whether you're deciding what to study, taking your exams, planning a career, or just curious, we're here to explain the world of work, with advice from people who've found the right path for them. https://www.bbc.co.uk/bitesize/careers

 Start is a free, online careers platform, designed to connect 11-18 years olds with their future career potential: https://www.startprofile.com/

 The National Careers Service is an independent body which provides information, advice and guidance to help you make decisions on learning, training and work.
 Their website can be accessed at https://nationalcareersservice.direct.gov.uk/; alternatively their telephone helpline is available between 8am and 10pm seven days a week on 0800 100 900.

 The SACU website is a helping hand to help you with your step step after school: www.sacustudent.com

 icould is a small charity providing career inspiration for young people.
 They show what is possible in work and other different ways to think about careers through free access to over 1000 personal video stories: https://icould.com

 The Apprenticeship Guide contains all you need to know about apprenticeships, including links to vacancies locally and nationally: http://www.apprenticeshipguide.co.uk/